 Not Daycare, Not Preschool

 Soaring Wings is a private school, not a daycare or a preschool.
 Every student, from infants through high school, is enjoying a carefully prepared learning environment curated by educated instructors who are credentialed in Montessori education for the appropriate level of development.
 Every employee holds a minimum of a bachelor’s degree and certifications in 1st Aid and CPR.
-More than half of our teachers hold, or are working on, master’s degrees.
-Three are working on doctorates.
-Every classroom contains a complete spectrum of experiential learning materials for that age group.
+Many hold master’s and a few hold doctoral degrees.
+Several of our faculty present our research at local and national conferences and teach adults at the college level.
+Every classroom contains a complete spectrum of state of the art, experiential learning materials carefully selected for that age group.

 Although Park City public schools are the best in the state, and Utah schools are working hard and successfully improving, Utah is still in the lower half of public school quality nationwide.
 Traditional schools use grades to measure student success, expecting the average student to be working at a C level.
 Montessori schools employ mastery learning so every student is working at an A level.
 Graduates typically emerge far above State Core standards, ready for whatever comes next.